-- All founders are deceased or dissolved - Founders have failed to amend the articles of association in order to take into account changed circumstances within a reasonable period of time - This right is granted to the supervisory board by the articles of association.
+- All founders are deceased or dissolved - Founders have failed to amend the articles of association in order to take into account changed circumstances within a reasonable period of time - This right is granted to the supervisory board by the articles of association f) What are the rights of third parties (e.g. right of information)?